CarciDev/SOEN-343/README.md

 Much like the having a terminal dedicated for running the Docker container or the development server, you'll have one running for to forward Stripe webhooks.

+#### Test Mode

+Finally, please have a look through the Stripe docs for test mode: https://docs.stripe.com/test-mode.
+A key takeaway is that the test card number for Visa credit card is "4242424242424242", with a CVC if any 3 digits and a date with any future data.
+This test card will be useful for developers in simulating a successful payment scenario.

 ### Before Merging

 Before you created a merge request, make sure that your code is properly